EOSIO/spec-repo/eep-draft_subjective_data.md

 There is 1 consensus upgrade in this proposal, which adds the following:
 * A block extension which records subjective data provided to contracts
 * A new intrinsic `get_trx_cpu_bill` that returns the current CPU charges for the transaction
-* A new intrinsic `get_wall_time` that returns the wall-clock time with millisecond accuracy
+* A new intrinsic `get_wall_time` that returns the wall-clock time with microsecond accuracy
-* A new intrinsic `get_random` that returns a random number
+* A new intrinsic `get_random` that returns a random number, assuming you trust the producers

 There are some constraints on these functions (e.g. `get_wall_time` is non-decreasing during a single transaction), but this doesn't propose a way to prevent BPs from manipulating this data to their advantage